legendary0001/mineflayer-farmbot/readme.md

 # Minecraft Wheat Farming Bot

 This project is a Minecraft bot that automates wheat farming tasks.
-It uses the Mineflayer library to connect to a Minecraft server and perform actions like tilling land, planting seeds, and harvesting crops.
+It uses the Mineflayer library to connect to a Minecraft server and perform actions like tilling land, planting seeds, and harvesting crops and putting it in chest .
 The bot also manages its inventory, checks for valid block types, and handles disconnections and reconnections.
 I made this because wheat farming is only semi automatic through redstone

 ## Features

 - farming: The bot can till land, plant seeds, and harvest crops.
+- overflow prevention: bot stoping farming if the chest nearby
 - Inventory management: The bot manages its inventory, equipping tools and seeds as needed, and depositing harvested crops in a chest.
 - Block type checking: The bot checks the type of each block in the specified farming area and performs the appropriate action.
 - Disconnection handling: The bot attempts to reconnect every 20 seconds if it gets disconnected.